Viscosity: Measurement

 Viscosity is measured with various types of viscometers and rheometers.
-A rheometer is used for fluids that cannot be defined by a single value of viscosity and therefore require more parameters to be set and measured than is the case for a viscometer.
-Close temperature control of the fluid is essential to obtain accurate measurements, particularly in materials like lubricants, whose viscosity can double with a change of only 5 °C.
+Close temperature control of the fluid is essential to obtain accurate measurements, particularly in materials like lubricants, whose viscosity can double with a change of only 5 °C. A rheometer is used for fluids that cannot be defined by a single value of viscosity and therefore require more parameters to be set and measured than is the case for a viscometer.

 For some fluids, the viscosity is constant over a wide range of shear rates (Newtonian fluids).
 The fluids without a constant viscosity (non-Newtonian fluids) cannot be described by a single number.
 Non-Newtonian fluids exhibit a variety of different correlations between shear stress and shear rate.

 One of the most common instruments for measuring kinematic viscosity is the glass capillary viscometer.

 In coating industries, viscosity may be measured with a cup in which the efflux time is measured.
 There are several sorts of cup—such as the Zahn cup and the Ford viscosity cup—with the usage of each type varying mainly according to the industry.

 Also used in coatings, a Stormer viscometer employs load-based rotation to determine viscosity.
 The viscosity is reported in Krebs units (KU), which are unique to Stormer viscometers.

 Vibrating viscometers can also be used to measure viscosity.
 Resonant, or vibrational viscometers work by creating shear waves within the liquid.
 In this method, the sensor is submerged in the fluid and is made to resonate at a specific frequency.
 As the surface of the sensor shears through the liquid, energy is lost due to its viscosity.
 This dissipated energy is then measured and converted into a viscosity reading.
 A higher viscosity causes a greater loss of energy.

 Extensional viscosity can be measured with various rheometers that apply extensional stress.

 Volume viscosity can be measured with an acoustic rheometer.

 Apparent viscosity is a calculation derived from tests performed on drilling fluid used in oil or gas well development.
 These calculations and tests help engineers develop and maintain the properties of the drilling fluid to the specifications required.

 Nanoviscosity (viscosity sensed by nanoprobes) can be measured by fluorescence correlation spectroscopy.